Avant (singer): Influences

 Although successful, Avant began drawing comparisons to fellow R&B singer R. Kelly and even faced some backlash from music critics.

 Avant has cited Kelly as his biggest influence and inspiration.
 "Being compared to R. Kelly is a compliment in itself.
 He's been in the game for about twelve years.
 He is Mr. R&B. To be in the game, and to be named in the same sentence as that man is truly a privilege", Avant said.

 Personal life

-Avant suffers from lupus and has taken up a vegan diet to help manage its effects.
+Avant has lupus and has taken up a vegan diet to help manage its effects.